-Singer Lana Del Rey, who dropped her new album Ultraviolence on Friday, June 13, is certainly one of the most controversial pop stars of the moment.
+Singer Lana Del Rey, whose new album Ultraviolence was one of the best of the year, is certainly one of the most controversial pop stars of the year.
 While her fans (which include Kanye West and Kim Kardashian, who had her perform at their wedding events at Versailles) love her hyper-stylized aesthetic, detractors have branded her a fraud.
 "She seems to be both trying too hard and not trying hard enough," as Slant's Paul Rice puts it, "stoking questions about whether she even means any of what she's singing."

-But ultimately the controversy that surrounds Lana Del Rey made her into a star, and it won't stop people from buying her new album.
+But ultimately the controversy that surrounds Lana Del Rey made her into a star, and it didn't stop people from listening to her new album.

 The Creation of Lana Del Rey

 Lana Del Rey was born in upstate New York as Elizabeth Grant, the daughter of a millionaire entrepreneur who sold internet domains.
 Grant went to boarding school in Connecticut, and studied metaphysics at Fordham University.
 She started writing songs after high school and signed her first recording contract in 2007 with indie label 5 points at age 21.
 She released an EP with them , Kill Kill, under the name Lizzy Grant.

 Here's a video of Lizzy Grant performing:

 In this video, she's self conscious and awkward.
 She hangs on to the microphone like a life raft, and her voice is muted as she sways aimlessly from side to side.
 Grant must have known, on some level, that what she was doing wasn't working.
 She had released her debut-full length album titled Lana Del Ray (note the different spelling) on iTunes with 5 points, but it received little attention or praise.